progit/progit/de/09-git-internals/01-chapter9.markdown

 <!--The question now is, when you run `git branch (branchname)`, how does Git know the SHA-1 of the last commit?
 The answer is the HEAD file.
 The HEAD file is a symbolic reference to the branch you’re currently on.
 By symbolic reference, I mean that unlike a normal reference, it doesn’t generally contain a SHA-1 value but rather a pointer to another reference.
 If you look at the file, you’ll normally see something like this:-->

 Die Frage ist jetzt: wenn du `git branch (branchname)` ausführst, woher weiß Git den SHA-1 des letzten Commits?
 Die Antwort ist: aus der HEAD Datei.
 Diese Datei ist eine symbolische Referenz auf den jeweiligen Branch, auf dem du dich gerade befindest.
-Mit "symbolischer Referenz" meine ich, daß sie (anders als eine "normale" Referenz) keinen SHA-1 Hash enthält, sondern statt dessen auf eine andere Referenz zeigt.
+Mit „symbolischer Referenz“ meine ich, daß sie (anders als eine „normale“ Referenz) keinen SHA-1 Hash enthält, sondern statt dessen auf eine andere Referenz zeigt.
 Wenn Du die HEAD Datei ansiehst, findest du normalerweise etwas wie:

 	$ cat .git/HEAD
 	ref: refs/heads/master